HOME MONTHLY ACTIVITY REPORTS FAQ CONTACT US

 Mitchell Franck, Fairbank Part-Time Police Officer and School Resource Officer

-Officer Mitchell Franck is a proud member of the Fairbank Iowa Police Department and has been serving since March of 2022.
-Officer Franck is currently employed as a full time Deputy Sheriff for the Buchanan County Sheriff’s Office since May of 2019.
-Officer Franck previously worked for Area Ambulance for four years and the U.S. Army Reserves for eight years before becoming a Law Enforcement Officer.
-Officer Franck is currently a certified Taser Instructor and an EMT (Emergency medical Technician).
-In Officer Franck’s free time he enjoys spending time with his friends and family, shooting guns, and being outside.
+Mitchell Franck is a proud member of the Fairbank Iowa Police Department and has been serving the City of Fairbank since March of 2022.
+Officer Franck is currently employed as a Deputy Sheriff on a full-time basis for the Buchanan County Sheriff’s Office and has been serving in this capacity since May of 2019.
+Officer Franck was previously employed by Area Ambulance for four years and the U.S. Army Reserves for eight years before becoming a Law Enforcement Officer.
+Officer Franck is a certified Taser Instructor and an Emergency Medical Technician (EMT).
+When not on duty, Officer Franck enjoys spending time with his friends and family, shooting guns, and being outside.

 Tristan Dilley, Fairbank Part-Time Police Officer